skinofthesoul/grav-plugin-simple-events/README.md

 You can then put part of your event text in square brackets [] and select what you wish to link this to.
 (This is an option I made for my clients, if you can create links in all the regular ways, you will likely not need this.)

 ### Configuring regions
-You can sort your events into regions if you like: just create a list of regions in the plugin settings and enable the regions (if you use the Admin plugin), or put an array into your `user/config/plugins/simple-events.yaml` like so:
+You can sort your events into regions if you like: just create a list of regions in the plugin settings and enable the regions (in Admin), or put an array into your `user/config/plugins/simple-events.yaml` like so:

 ``` yaml
 regions: